 The products collected at these events are categorized and then either Reused, Recycled, or packaged for safe disposal.

-The Hazardous & Electronic Waste Depot at 75 Wallbridge Crescent in Belleville is open to residents serviced by Quinte Waste Solutions, year round.
-Right now we are in the WINTER HOURS, the depot will be open every Thursday from 10 a.m. to 2 p.m. and the first Saturday of every month from 10 a.m. to 2 p.m.
+The Hazardous & Electronic Waste Depot at 75 Wallbridge Crescent in Belleville is open to residents serviced by Quinte Waste Solutions, year-round.
+We are now operating in our winter hours schedule.
+The depot is open every Thursday from 10 am-2 pm and the first Saturday of the month from 10am-2pm.

 Fall/Winter Months (December-March)